j3st3r/PowerShell-Scripts/README.md

 ================================================================================================================================================

-Script Name: ioc_lookups.py
+Script Name: file_sha1_lookup.py

-Purpose: Master Script containing all of the inndividual scripts in this repository and presented as a menu to the user.
+Purpose: Use this script to lookup the IoC (Indicator of Compromise) for a suspicious looking file hashes via AlienVaults’ OTX Threat Exchange.

-Usage: ./ioc_lookups.py
+Usage: ./domain_otx.py

 ================================================================================================================================================